The W. Gregor Macfarlan Excellence in Contract Management Research and Writing Program

 Undergraduate papers will be authored by students enrolled in full-time or part-time undergraduate degree-granting programs.
 These papers do not need to be research-based, although they may be research-based.

 One first-place winner will be selected for each category (papers may be considered in only one category each).
-The first-place winners in graduate research and professional research categories will be awarded a $5,000 prize, have their papers published in the Journal of Contract Management, and will be invited to present their papers at World Congress.
-The winner in the undergraduate writing category will be awarded a $1,000 prize and will be considered for publication in Contract Management Magazine.
+The first-place winners in graduate research and professional research categories will be awarded a $2,500 prize, have their papers published in the Journal of Contract Management, and may be invited to present their papers at an NCMA education event.
+The winner in the undergraduate writing category will be awarded a $500 prize and will be considered for publication in the Journal of Contract Management.

 Honorable mention awards will be presented in each category.
-Honorable mention papers will be considered for presentation at a World Congress or one of NCMA’s other national educational conferences, and/or publication in the Journal of Contract Management or Contract Management Magazine.
+Honorable mention papers will be considered for presentation at an NCMA education event and/or publication in the Journal of Contract Management or Contract Management Magazine.